yagiz2000/yagiz2000/README.md

 Here are some ideas to get you started:

-- 🌱 I’m currently learning React,Vue
+- 🌱 I’m currently learning Next, React, MongoDB
-- 🤔 I’m looking for help with React,Vue
+- 🤔 I’m looking for help with Next, React, MongoDB
 - 📫 How to reach me: yagzceritoglu@gmail.com

 <div align="center">